Pizza Acrobatics Is a Real Sport, and You're Going to Love Watching It

-A row-house restaurant that writes the menu moments before service each night, this spot has acquired some serious devotees -- including one man who has been coming every Friday for four years, according to staff.
-The four-course tasting menu ($75 Tues-Thurs; $85 Fri-Sat) leans towards Northern Italy (Piedmont in particular), but Chef Esther Lee says she draws inspiration from all of Italia.
-Dishes rarely get encores, but here’s hoping these cod cheeks with Manila clams and peas reappear.
+A row-house restaurant that writes the menu moments before service each night, this spot has acquired some serious devotees after being in business for 30 years -- including one man who has apparently made it his regular spot every Friday for four years, according to staff.
+The four-course tasting menu ($78 Tuesday-Thursday; $88 Friday-Saturday) leans towards Northern Italy (Piedmont in particular), but Chef Esther Lee says she draws inspiration from all of Italia.
+New dishes on the shifting lineup rarely get encores, but their fresh, seasonal ingredients make it tough to strike out.
 Diners will find a wine list that’s 100% Italian.

 Fabio and Maria Trabocchi’s most affordable restaurant is an osteria named after their son Luca.
-Serving food from Fabio’s home region of Le Marche, every meal there should start with the cured meat and cheese board -- a gorgeous array of meat, cheese, and olives.
+Serving food from Fabio’s home region of Le Marche, every meal there should start with either the hot churros of Parmigiano or the cured meat and cheese board -- a gorgeous array of meat, cheese, and olives.
 Think of it like stretching before a workout, except instead of a treadmill, you’re taking on pasta, seafood, and steaks.
-Drink-wise, pay attention to the wine list because there are plenty of bottles that are $55 or less.
-Casa Luca also offers the "Presto!" lunch special: $20 for a drink and an entree.
-No matter what time of day you dine, it's a good idea to finish with a thimble of Casa Luca’s limoncello.
+Drink-wise, pay attention to the wine list because plenty of the bottles cost $55 or less.
+Casa Luca also offers the "Presto!" lunch special: $20 for a drink and an entrée.
+And no matter what time of day you dine, it's a good idea to finish with a thimble of Casa Luca’s limoncello.

-Chef Amy Brandwein’s market and restaurant is just a little over a year old, but as with many fine Italian goods, it’s already getting better with age.
-Wood-roasted anything is a safe bet, and so too are the rotating pasta offerings.
+Chef Amy Brandwein’s market and restaurant concept is a modern approach to shopping and fine dining all under one roof.
+Think of it as a smaller take on Chicago and New York City’s Eataly locations.
+All of their wood-roasted menu items are safe bets, and so too are the rotating pasta offerings.
 If you’re not in the mood for a sit-down meal, you can stop in the market for breakfast, or grab a ready-made antipasti for the road.
-Be sure to stock up on quality ingredients like dry or fresh pasta, olive oil, anchovies, cheese, meat, and sauces to try your hand at cooking Italian at home.
-It won’t be as good as Amy’s, but we have faith it’ll be extremely edible.
+And be sure to stock up on quality ingredients like dry or fresh pasta, olive oil, anchovies, cheese, meat, and sauces to try your hand at cooking Italian at home.

-The history behind Capitol Hill’s Florentine charmer dates back longer than 2010 when the doors first opened.
-The original Acqua Al 2 has called Florence home for close to 40 years, and Ari Gejdenson took a turn cooking there.
-That makes him uniquely qualified to bring a nearly identical menu to DC diners.
+The history behind Capitol Hill’s Florentine charmer dates back far longer than 2010, when its doors first opened.
+The original Acqua Al 2 has called Florence home for close to 40 years, and the DC location's founder, Ari Gejdenson, took a turn cooking there.
+That makes him uniquely qualified to bring the nearly identical menu to DC diners.
 Bring your most indecisive friend -- Acqua Al 2’s menu takes away the burden of making tough choices.
-Want to try a sampling of five pastas?
+Want to try a sampling of five different pastas in the same night?
 No problem.
 Florence is also known for its steaks, so opt for the carnivorous trio.
 Grab patio seats and sip on Italian beers for the optimal al fresco experience.

 Antipasti is where Lupo Verde shines.
-That’s where you’ll find beef carpaccio, fried artichokes with bagna càuda, and tuna tartare with fried capers and warm fennel cream.
-The cheese and salumi selection also impress.
-You could visit Lupo Verde every day for a month and try a different cheese, a practice we strongly recommend pairing with the lambrusco by the glass.
+That’s where you’ll find polpo and burrata, fried artichokes with bagna càuda, and slow braised pork cheeks with Brussel sprouts.
+The cheese and salumi selection are also impressive.
+You could visit Lupo Verde every day for a month and try a different cheese -- a practice we strongly recommend pairing with the lambrusco by the glass.
 Also consider trying it for brunch when typical AM dishes get an Italian upgrade.
 Think poached eggs with scamorza cheese, salame toscano, prosciutto cotto, and leeks.

 Don’t forget that when the clock strikes six, G by Mike Isabella transforms from sandwich slinger to what we can only imagine (and we'll admit that we like to imagine this) is like the kitchen Mike Isabella grew up in.
 Sundays are one of the best times to visit because comfort food takes center stage at a family-style meal called "Sunday Gravy."
 The main attraction of the $40 per person meal is a big bowl of meatballs, sausage, and pork shoulder.
 But Monday through Saturday isn’t exactly a drag: the a la carte menu features treasures like arancini, gnocchi with lamb puttanesca, and focaccia flatbread.

 Hidden in the rows of wholesale stores surrounding Union Market, you might miss Masseria if you don’t know what you’re looking for.
 Inside the wooden gate, the warehouse vibe gives way to a stylish courtyard, which leads to an industrial-chic covered patio and dining room.
 Both the decor and the menu are inspired by Chef Nicholas Stefanelli’s fond memories of Puglia’s idyllic landscapes and welcoming country houses.
 Tasting menu is the only way to play, unless you take a seat at the bar for small plates.
-Choose three courses for $69, four courses for $78, or five courses for $89; or splurge on the customized six-course La Cucina Menu for $125.
-The dishes are modern and artistic takes on classics, like the linguine with XO sauce and the tripe topped with lobster.
+Choose four courses for $92, five courses for $108; or splurge on the customized six-course La Cucina Menu for $135.
+The dishes are modern and artistic takes on classics, like the linguine with XO sauce and the dry-aged duck with vanilla, dates, and cardamom.
 Don’t skip the cocktails, or you’ll miss the smoke show that is the Fumo di Uva.

-Michael Schlow expanded his DC empire this year, opening three new Italian spots.
-The first was Alta Strada, a homey trattoria that dispenses with pomp and circumstance in favor of the kind of vibe you look for in a favorite neighborhood hangout.
+Alta Strada is a homey trattoria that dispenses with pomp and circumstance in favor of the kind of vibe you look for in a favorite neighborhood hangout.
 The menu aims to cultivate loyal regulars with simple but delicious thin-crust pizzas, pastas, and entrees.
 This is a spot for the pickiest of eaters, since anyone can appreciate the no-frills burrata, the crunchy meatballs, the tagliatelle with Bolognese, and the chicken Milanese.
-The dessert menu features familiar flavors -- there’s a Nutella tart, an orange creamsicle panna cotta, and a DIY Italian Oreo: the mascarporeo, which is a simple chocolate shortbread cookie that you can dip in a mascarpone cream.
+The dessert menu features inventive spins on Italian flavor pairings like the “tiraffogato” with mascarpone, lady finger sponge, amaretto, vanilla gelato, and espresso.

 The cast of characters at Osteria Morini can only be bested by those in Saved by the Bell (and NOT the College Years).
-Beverage guru Fidencio Rubio will ready your palate for an Emilia-Romagna feast with fun-to-say cocktails that pay tribute to Italian classics, before tossing you to pasta guru Chef Ben Pflaumer.
-His knack for pairing the right shape with the right sauce and season creates the perfect moment in your mouth -- especially the crab- and uni-studded bucatini.
+Beverage guru Fidencio Rubio will ready your palate for an Emilia-Romagna feast with fun-to-say cocktails that pay tribute to Italian classics, before tossing you to acclaimed pasta guru Chef Ben Pflaumer.
+His knack for pairing the right shape with the right sauce and season creates the perfect moment in your mouth.
 Pray that you have room in your stomach for some wonders from pastry chef Alex Levin.
 You'll want to try something off his menu that probably looks like a landscape painting... but tastes the way winning feels.

 The first-born son, if you will, of the Maria and Fabio Trabocchi trifecta of restaurants continues to produce Italian food with finesse.
 Their menu is graced by fresh seafood selections, pasta that’s most likely topped with truffles or stuffed with lobster, and refined takes on classic dishes like a duck confit with seared foie.
-If you’re worried you won’t make rent after your meal, try sitting at the bar during happy hour from 4-7pm or for a "Presto!" lunch from 11:30am-1:30pm, and remember you’re paying for products flown in from Italy (and for being treated like a rock star).
+If you’re worried you won’t make rent after your meal, try sitting at the bar during happy hour from 4-7pm or for a "Presto!" (which you'll recall from Casa Luca, too) lunch from 11:30am-1:30pm during weekdays, and remember you’re paying for products flown in from Italy -- and for being treated like a rock star.

 If Fiola is luxe, its underwater offspring is opulent.
 Fiola Mare earned the coveted Best New Restaurant award at the 2015 RAMMYS, and for good reason.
 The atmosphere caters to escapists by creating a seaside European village vibe made more realistic by actual views of the water.
 If you’re doing Fiola Mare right, your meal starts with oysters and caviar, and continues into a pasta course before climaxing with a whole fish carved table-side.
-Note that Fiola Mare takes wine so seriously that there are four, sometimes five, sommeliers on staff, so for the love of all things Italian, don't order a beer.
+Note that Fiola Mare takes wine so seriously that there are four, sometimes five, sommeliers on staff, so -- for the love of all things Italian -- skip the beer and treat yourself.